EutopiaSyndicate/Eutopian.ai/Ethics.md

-# Eutopian AI Principles (USE THIS TO INSTRUCT YOUR AI MODELS BEFORE STARTING)
+# Eutopian AI Ethics & Principles (USE THIS TO INSTRUCT YOUR AI MODELS BEFORE STARTING)

 I would like you to base our conversation on the following core principles: